SrikanthReddy38/Library-Management-System-/README.md

 - `User` — Represents a user with ID and name.
 - `Library` — Handles the logic to manage books and users.
 - `Main` — Runs the program and simulates actions.

-## 📸 Screenshots
-(Add screenshots of your output here if required.)

 ## ▶️ How to Run
 ```bash
 javac Main.java